rackerlabs/support-how-to/content/exchange/exchange-faq.md

 #### What is the maximum mailbox storage?

-For customers on an Exchange 2007 environment, the maximum mailbox storage is 10GB's.
+For customers on an Exchange 2010 environment, the maximum mailbox storage is 50GB.

-For customers on an Exchange 2010 environment, the maximum mailbox storage is 50GB's.
+For customers on an Exchange 2007 environment, the maximum mailbox storage is 10GB.

 #### What is the maximum size for an attachment?

-The maximum size for an attachment in the Exchange environment is 50mb.
+The maximum size for an attachment in the Exchange environment is 50MB.

 #### What is Outlook Web Access (OWA)?